 - Crisp text + clean edges

-- Best for thin materials
+- Best for thin materials and fine details

 63.5 mm Lens